mazerius/rx-extensions/README.md

 ## Deployment

-GatewayManager is currently the only component that can be deployed on a different device than the rest of the middleware.

-Make sure to configure gm_config.json, general_config.json correctly by assigning the IP address and port of the device(s) involved in the deployment.
+Make sure to properly configure config.js, located in ~/rx-extensions/cjs/src/internal/time-mgmt, with the correct IP address and PORT numbers of Khronos.

-In these configuration files there are three devices: gateway, gateway_manager and khronos.

-The template assumes that gateway_manager and khronos run on the same device.
-If not, reconfigure the .json files with the corresponding IP address and port number of each device.

-The implementation assumes a gateway that provides a websocket that forwards all incoming sensor data from the CPS network.

 ## Authors